tsykoduk/Rails-Bugmasher/README.md

 3. There really needs to be a step three - don't you think?
 4. run the installer

+*NOTE*

+Centos is currently borked.
+Please do not use.

 What's it doing under the hood?
 -------------------------------